rodeofx/rdo_replace_resolver/README.md

 Custom asset resolvers are used to translate any _asset paths_ found in the layer stack of a USD stage.
 For example, such _asset path_ can be a URI used to retrieve a specific version of the asset from a data base.

-To avoid adding a dependency with a database API, a solution is access a DB (to retrieve information such as asset versions) before opening a USD file and store the information in the USD layer metadata or in a sidecare file.
+To avoid adding a dependency with a database API, a solution is to access such database before opening a USD file, and then store the information in the USD layer metadata or in a sidecare file.

 The advantage are multiple:
 - can resolve the shot from a cloud rendering system not connected to studio database.